GashaSusev/rsschool-cv/cv.md

   * ___phone number:___ hahaha again I would tell nothing
 ## self info:
 I am 18 years old student of __NUST MISIS__ and I am gonna to become js developer
+## hobbies:
+I like to play the guitar